zharmad/SpinRelax/README.md

 ## Workflow changes as of Jan 2022 over the past year:

 - Altered syntax for experimental fitting of data.
-Conditions such as magnetic fields are included with the epxeirmental data.
+Conditions such as magnetic fields are included with the expeirmental data.
 - Changed syntax user QoL: center-solute-gromacs.bash

 # General Information